Resistance Training Terminology

 In contrast, HIIT training is very high intensity exercise that is difficult to recover from generally.
 A lot of people won’t be able to do it for more than 30 minutes and even at such low volumes, it could take people a full three days before their ability to do it again returns to baseline (or slight improvement).

-We’ve been trying to figure out ways to quantify recovery forever and so far the best way to monitor for it is to ask a trainee how they feel on a scale of 1-5 (or 1-10) prior to training.
-And then for the coach to actually watch how the workout goes down.
+We’ve been trying to figure out ways to quantify recovery forever and so far the best way to track is to consistently ask a trainee how they feel on a scale of 1-5 (or 1-10) prior to training.
+Then you (or the coach) monitor the actual performance in the workout and you correlate accordingly.

 Deloading and Tapering